next-exp/sw-docs/docs/source/esmeralda.rst

  .. image:: images/esmeralda/r8250_evt194237_voxels_esmeralda.png
    :width: 48.5%

 The left panel displays the 3D distribution of the ``CHITS/highTh`` hits, while the right one corresponds to its [15, 15, 15] :math:`{\text{mm}}^3` voxelized track, according to the algorithm.
-It is straightforward to realize that the result of this reconstruction is much more naive than the one obtained after running the full processing chain that includes the deconvolution.
+It is straightforward to realize that the result of this reconstruction is much more naive than the one obtained after running the full processing chain that includes :doc:`beersheba`.
 The resulting 21-:math:`{\text{mm}}`-radius blobs are displayed in the figure below, where the green sphere corresponds to the most energetic one (eblob = 335 :math:`\text{keV}`, for this particular event) while the blue sphere to the less energetic blob (118 :math:`\text{keV}`):

 .. image:: images/esmeralda/r8250_evt194237_chits_esmeralda_blobs.png
    :width: 540
    :align: center

-Once the blobs are computed for the high threshold hits (following the same exact procedure as the one explained in :doc:`isaura`), the city concludes by storing  all the information obtained during the city in different tables of a unique hdf5 file.
+Once the blobs are computed for the high threshold hits, the city concludes by storing  all the information obtained during the city in different tables of a unique hdf5 file.
 As described in the :ref:`Output <Esmeralda output>` subsection, the general information of the event is stored in ``Summary/Events``, the topology information related to the tracks in ``Tracking/Tracks``, and the corrected hits in the corresponding ``CHITS`` table, depending on the threshold they passed.